Go to content

 6. Making the NHS package more attractive: Appraisals

-Through these proposals, we’ve argued for steps to be taken to make the overall NHS package more attractive to dentists.
+Through these changes, we’ve argued for steps to be taken to make the overall NHS package more attractive to dentists.

 • The existing contract says appraisals should be done within practices, but to date it has been unfunded and therefore rarely implemented.